Marga Höffgen: Recordings

-During the 1950s and 1960s, Höffgen was a soloist in recordings of Bach's major works with renowned conductors, soloists and ensembles.
+During the 1950s and 1960s, Höffgen was a soloist in recordings of Bach's major works with renowned conductors, soloists, and ensembles.
 She recorded Bach's Mass in B minor with Karajan in 1953, with Elisabeth Schwarzkopf, Nicolai Gedda and Heinz Rehfuss.
-In 1954 she recorded the St Matthew Passion with conductor Wilhelm Furtwängler, Anton Dermota as the Evangelist, Dietrich Fischer-Dieskau as vox Christi, Elisabeth Grümmer and Otto Edelmann.
+In 1954, she recorded the St Matthew Passion with conductor Wilhelm Furtwängler, Anton Dermota as the Evangelist, Dietrich Fischer-Dieskau as vox Christi, Elisabeth Grümmer and Otto Edelmann.
 In 1955 she appeared in the St John Passion, conducted by Fritz Lehmann, with Uta Graf, Julius Patzak, Gérard Souzay and Walter Berry.
-In 1965 she sang the contralto arias in the two famous Bach's Passions with Eugen Jochum and the Concertgebouw Orchestra.
+In 1965, she sang the contralto arias in the two famous Bach Passions with Eugen Jochum and the Concertgebouw Orchestra.
 She appeared in Bach cantata recordings in the series of Kurt Thomas, Fritz Werner and Helmuth Rilling.
 In 1966, she took part in a distinguished Henry Wood Proms performance of Beethoven's Missa solemnis under Antal Doráti and the BBC Symphony Orchestra, which has been issued by the Doráti Society.

 She recorded the role of Third Lady in Otto Klemperer's recording of The Magic Flute (starring Nicolai Gedda and Gundula Janowitz), which has been available since the vinyl days.

-She sang the role of Erda in Wagner's Siegfried in the studio recording by Sir George Solti and the Vienna Philharmonic, with Birgit Nilsson as Brünnhilde and Wolfgang Windgassen in the title role.
+She sang the role of Erda in Wagner's Siegfried in the studio recording by Sir Georg Solti and the Vienna Philharmonic, with Birgit Nilsson as Brünnhilde and Wolfgang Windgassen in the title role.

 In 1978, she recorded Requiem compositions by Max Reger, including his Hebbel-Requiem and the unfinished Dies Irae, with the NDR Chor and the North German Radio Symphony Orchestra, conducted by Roland Bader.